gibbok/notes-pact/README.md

 - When contract testing is in place we use Pact Broker to: share contract across teams, manage contracts across branches, orchestrate builds.

 https://pactflow.io/how-pact-works/#slide-1

+> Pact is consumer-driven, which means it’s the consumer who defines the contract.
+In the test, you define the pact, preferably using a library which then sets up a mock server based on the pact.
+You can then use your consumer code against the mock server and verify that it works as expected.
+This does not verify that the request the client makes will work against the producer or that the mocked response is anything like what the producer will return as it’s all mocked by you.

 ## Pact Broker